 Area: Macau Peninsula (connected to Mainland China), Taipa, Coloane, COTAI (reclaimed area)

-Climate: Best months to visit Macau for pleasant temperatures and little rainfall would be from October to December (Autumn).
+Climate: The best months to visit Macau for pleasant temperatures and little rainfall would be from October to December (Autumn).
 Tropical climate all year round.
 The average temperature is 23 C and the average humidity is 79%.

 For more information visit the Macao Government Tourism Office website.

 Have you been to Macau?
-Got any more to add to the list?
+Got any more tips on how to get around Macau for free?